GabrielFerraroDev/floorBot/README.md

 # floorBot
-discord bot to follow the floor of cardano's nft projects
+discord bot to follow the floor of cardano's nft projects using cnft.io public api.